-On April 25, 1986, the nuclear power plant at Chernobyl (in the Ukraine 90 kilometers north of Kiev) exploded, the radiation killing hundreds of women and children, contaminating rivers and streams and ruining local agriculture.
-A French satellite photographed it, and the French transmitted news of the blast to the world, including the Soviet Union.
-The damage measured in dollars was in the billions.
+On April 25, 1986, the nuclear power plant at Chernobyl (in the Ukraine 90 kilometers north of Kiev) exploded.
+The radiation killed hundreds of women and children, contaminated rivers and streams and ruined local agriculture.
 In the Soviet Union, public mistrust of nuclear plants dashed hopes of nuclear energy as an inexpensive source of power, and plans were laid instead for building new natural gas pipelines.

 Grain harvests were good in the Soviet Union in 1986 and 1987, allowing the Soviet Union to reduce grain imports, but the economy continued to decline.
 Gorbachev's policy on alcohol was of little help.
 People were now waiting in longer lines for the diminished supply of drink.
 Retail stores were selling less alcohol, the government was receiving less from sales taxes, and brewing booze at home was increasing.

-In response to reduced oil sales abroad, the government reduced the importation of consumer goods.
-This left Soviet citizens with less to buy and reduced revenues from sales taxes.
-The incomes of consumers had been rising, but with too little on the shelves for people to buy, and too much money chasing too few goods, prices were rising.
+In response to reduced oil sales abroad, the government had the importation of consumer goods reduced.
+This left Soviet citizens with less to buy and further reduced revenues from sales taxes.
+The incomes of consumers had been rising, but with too little on the shelves for people to buy.
+And with too much money chasing too few goods, prices were rising.
 It was the opposite of what capitalist nations had faced in the Great Depression, when too little money was in the hands of consumers compared to what was available for purchase.

-Deficit spending – government spending more money than it was acquiring in revenue – was a disaster for the Soviet economy.
-To make up for the insufficient tax revenues the government continued to print more money, increasing inflation.
+The Soviet government spending more money than it was acquiring in revenue was a disaster for the economy.
+To make up for the insufficient tax revenues, the government continued to print more money, increasing inflation.
 People were putting the money they could not spend into state savings banks – a bad place for money during inflation and a waste in that it was money not being invested in worthy enterprises.

 Monetary policy was of little concern to Gorbachev and his advisors.
 New bureaucracies were created to oversee planning and investing at a more local level.
 Decrees were issued on quality production and completing projects on time.
 New laws were passed allowing managers to have more initiative.
 Producer cooperatives were allowed.
 Some joint ventures with foreign companies were authorized.
 But none of these were destined to turn the economy around.